buddy/terraform-provider-buddy/docs/index.md

 ### Required

-- **token** (String) The OAuth2 token or personal access token.
+- **token** (String) The OAuth2 token or Personal Access Token.
 Can be specified with the `BUDDY_TOKEN` environment variable.

 ### Optional

-- **base_url** (String) The Buddy api base url.
-You may need to set this to your Buddy Enterprise api endpoint.
+- **base_url** (String) The Buddy API base url.
+You may need to set this to your Buddy On-Premises API endpoint.
 Can be specified with the `BUDDY_BASE_URL` environment variable.
 Default: `https://api.buddy.works`
 - **insecure** (Boolean) Disable SSL verification of API calls.
-You may need to set this to `true` if you are using Buddy Enterprise without signed certificate.
+You may need to set this to `true` if you are using Buddy On-Premises without signed certificate.
 Can be specified with the `BUDDY_INSECURE` environmental variable